helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Happiness resides not in possessions, and not in gold, happiness dwells in the soul.</h3 quote>
+<h3 quote align='center'>It is in your moments of decision that your destiny is shaped.</h3 quote>

 ---